markcoatsworth/readthedocs/docs/man-pages/condor_stats.rst

     A query of a specified group to provide information about a group of machines based on their platform (operating system and architecture).
-The architecture is defined by the machine ClassAd Arch, and the operating system is defined by the machine ClassAd OpSys.
+The architecture is defined by the machine ClassAd ``Arch``, and the operating system is defined by the machine ClassAd ``OpSys``.
 The string “Total” ask for information about all platforms.

     | The columns displayed are the number of machines that are
     unclaimed, matched, claimed, preempting, owner, shutdown, delete,